Rucyl: Biography

 Rucyl was an original member of underground hip-hop group The Goats (Ruffhouse/Columbia Records) from 1992-1994.
 The Goats toured and performed internationally with bands like Bad Brains, Fishbone, and The Beastie Boys.

 Her first interactive pieces included the Chakakhantroller, a wearable interface MIDI controller for audio and visual performance, and installation Watch What You Are, in collaboration with Justin Downs, which was featured as part of Eyebeam Interactive Art Gallery's "Double Take" exhibition in July 2008.

-Also in 2008, Rucyl co-founded Saturn Never Sleeps (SNS), a futuretronic label and audiovisual group created during the resurgence of the contemporary Afrofuturism movement, with DJ/producer King Britt.
+Rucyl co-founded Saturn Never Sleeps (SNS), a futuretronic label and audiovisual group created during the resurgence of the contemporary Afrofuturism movement, with DJ/producer King Britt.
 Saturn Never Sleeps was founded on the principles of process as performance, inspired greatly by the media and music of the great experimental jazz musician, Sun Ra.
 These collaborative, audiovisual live performances were featured at The Institute of Contemporary Art, Philadelphia, Painted Bride Art Center, The River To River Festival at the World Financial Center in New York City, Art Basel in Miami, and Moogfest in Asheville, NC.
 Rucyl traveled internationally with SNS to Istanbul, Berlin, Madrid, Switzerland (Stadtmusik Festival) and Tokyo (Micro-cosmos).
 Curated performances in Philadelphia and Brooklyn included artists Taylor McFerrin, Ras G, Sarah White, Teebs, Ben Neill, Flying Lotus, Stef Eye, Shabazz Palaces, and Tokimonsta.
 In June 2010, the Leeway Foundation featured Rucyl on a "Women in Indie Music" panel where she discussed the re-emerging lo-fi/DIY aesthetic in music, digital distribution and the place of activism within her art.
 In spring 2011, Saturn Never Sleeps opened for TV on the Radio, and appeared with the Sun Ra Arkestra at Eyebeam's event "Past Futures."
 SNS released a series of works and podcasts from under-the-radar POC artists from 2009-2011.
 SNS's full-length album, Yesterday's Machine, was released in summer 2011.

 After SNS disbanded in 2011, Rucyl continued with collaborative performances highlighting POC women and artists of the experimental electronic genre under the moniker Woman + Machine.
-Her most recent work is the Sound Prism (2016), a solar powered sonic performance and installation that explores sound as a physical representation of the transmutation of organic energy.
+She is a 2025 Hermitage Greenfield Prize Fellow and a 2025 Simons Foundation Art & Science Open Interval Winner.
+She has a special interest in frontier technologies and often embeds data research and algorithms into her sound compositions.

-She currently resides in Los Angeles, CA.
+She currently resides in Brooklyn, NY.